divibala0406/getting-and-cleaning-data-project/codeBook.md

   5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Decription of Variables used in the R programm: x_test -> x testing data read from X_text.txt file y_test -> y testing data read from y_test.txt file subject_test -> subject used to generate testing data read from   subject_test.txt file
+Decription of Variables used in the R programm: x_test -> x testing data read from X_text.txt file;
+  y_test -> y testing data read from y_test.txt file;
+  subject_test -> subject used to generate testing data read from   subject_test.txt file;

-  x_train -> x training data read from X_train.txt file
+  x_train -> x training data read from X_train.txt file;
-  y_train -> y training data read from y_train.txt file
+  y_train -> y training data read from y_train.txt file;
-  subject_train -> subject used to generate training data read from subject_train.txt file
+  subject_train -> subject used to generate training data read from subject_train.txt file;

 Transformation used to clean up data:
-  Merge both testing and training for each X, y & subject datasets individually Get only columns with names containing mean() or std() and subsetting the desired columns and store it x_data correct and tidy the column names by removing hyphens, brackets and abbreviating long words like "magnitude" and "acceleration" to  "mag" and "acc" respectively.
-Tidy up last 6 column names that have bodybody"      string to "body"
+  Merge both testing and training for each X, y & subject datasets individually;
+  Get only columns with names containing mean() or std() and subsetting the desired columns and store it x_data;
+  correct and tidy the column names by removing hyphens, brackets and abbreviating long words like "magnitude" and "acceleration" to  "mag" and "acc" respectively.
+Tidy up last 6 column names that have bodybody"      string to "body";
-  Use descriptive activity names to name the activities in the data set by reading from activities_labels.txt Update values with correct activity names
+  Use descriptive activity names to name the activities in the data set by reading from activities_labels.txt;
+  Update values with correct activity names;

 Data Set information: